 What if I don’t use my non-concessional limit for one, or more years?

-Note: If you’re aged 65 or over, you must satisfy a work test to be able to make a super contribution.
+Note: If you’re aged 65 or over, you must satisfy a work test to be able to make a super contribution, and you cannot take advantage of the bring forward rules.
 See end of article for more information.

 Does the annual cap apply per couple, or per individual?

 The annual non-concessional (after-tax) contributions cap applies to each person, which means a couple can make up to $300,000 in non-concessional contributions for the 2013/2014 year, or up to $900,000 if they take advantage of the bring forward rules.

 So, does that mean that I’m only subject to excess contributions tax if I contribute more than $450,000?

 If you’re aged 65 or over, the maximum that you can contribute as non-concessional (after-tax) contributions is $150,000 for the 2013/2014 year, which means that any contributions over this amount are hit with a penalty tax of 46.5 per cent.
 The penalty tax is imposed on the individual rather than the super fund although you must apply for an amount equal to the tax liability to be withdrawn from your super fund account.